This guide shares 21 of the best day trips from Sydney to help you find new and exciting one-day road trip destinations outside our city.

 Situated in Mount Tomah, the Blue Mountains Botanic Garden is a 28ha public botanic garden that features thousands of plants from the southern hemisphere and around the world.

-Established in 1972, the Blue Mountains Botanic Garden sits at 1,000 metres above sea level and specialises in cool-climate plants that would not grow well in Sydney’s warmer conditions.
-This is why you’ll be able to see a lot of unique plants in this park.
+The Blue Mountains Botanic Garden was established in 1972 and specialises in cool-climate plants that would not grow well in Sydney’s warmer conditions.

 The garden is managed by Botanic Gardens Trust, which also looks after the Royal Botanic Garden in the Sydney CBD and the Australian Botanic Garden at Mount Annan.